 This flea and tick collar starts working on contact, and it provides protection for up to seven months.
 It’s water-resistant with a reflective outer coating for safety, and it has a notched design that ensures the collar stays in place, even on active dogs.

-If your dog is sensitive to traditional insecticides, the Vet’s Best Flea and Tick Repellent Collar uses all-natural ingredients to repel all life stages of fleas and ticks.
-Using pleasantly-scented cedarwood and peppermint oils to deter pests, the collar itself doesn’t contain any phthalates or PVC.
+For an eco-friendly alternative to traditional insecticides, the Vet’s Best Flea and Tick Repellent Collar uses certified, steam-distilled, all-natural ingredients to repel all life stages of fleas and ticks.
+Using pleasantly-scented cedarwood and peppermint oils to deter pests, the collar itself doesn’t contain any toxic phthalates or PVC.
 However, anecdotal evidence suggests its overall less effective than flea collars that use traditional insecticides, especially in areas with a high rate of flea or tick infestation.

 What to Look for in a Flea Collar